pradosj/bmrm/README.md

 be first installed on your system.
 The documentation is automatically generated by roxygen2 package.

-Overall bmrm can be build or installed with the commands:
+bmrm can be installed using devtools:

-    roxygen2::roxygenize("bmrm")
-    R CMD build bmrm
-    R CMD INSTALL bmrm/
+    devtools::install_github("pradosj/bmrm/bmrm")